foo123/FILTER.js/readme.md

 ###How to Use
-The framework defines an [Image class](#image-class), which represents an Image, a Color-Utils Class and 8 generic Filter types
+The framework defines an [Image Proxy class](#image-class), which represents an Image, a Color-Utils Class and 8 generic Filter types

 1. [__ColorMatrixFilter__](#color-matrix-filter) (analogous to the actionscript version)
 2. [__TableLookupFilter__](#table-lookup-filter)